Research Projects

 Overview

-My work on visual attention and working memory at the University of Chicago will begin in Fall 2025.
-Below are selected projects I’ve contributed to as a research assistant at UCSB, ordered by most recent.
+Below are selected projects I’ve contributed to as a doctoral student at UChicago and a research assistant at UCSB, ordered by most recent.

 Psychological and Brain Sciences Honors Program — UCSB